 Dry and Warm Workout Clothes

 Because of the sweat, the body can catch a cold leaving you miserable.
-Keeping yourself dry and warm will let you work out properly and enjoy it to the fullest.
-This where the moisture-wicking clothes are important, they let sweat evaporate quickly and you don’t feel cold because of it.
+Keeping yourself dry and warm will let you work out properly and enjoy it to the maximum.
+This is where the moisture-wicking clothes are important, they let sweat evaporate quickly and you don’t feel cold because of it.
 On the other hand, wet fabrics can cause body heat loss giving a chill and cold feeling.
 Activewear or more commonly known as workout clothes is the way you would want to go.
 Moreover, you can check the specifications and fabric to know if it is a sweat-wicking fabric or not.
-Usually, it is recommended to choose fabrics like polyester, nylon, etc. You will find these mostly in combination with cotton that balances comfort and performance and reliability.
+Usually, it is recommended to choose fabrics like polyester, nylon, etc. You will find these mostly in combination with cotton that balances comfort, performance, and reliability.

 Dress in layers